I’m missing a key part from the public Python discourse and I would like to help to change that.

 And yet despite the fact that the details aren’t relevant to me, the mindsets, thought processes, and stories around it captivated me and I happily listened to it on my vacation.

 Python conferences were a lot more like this.
-I remember startups and established companies alike to talk about running Python in production, lessons learned, and so on.
+I remember startups and established companies alike to talk about running Python in production and the lessons learned while doing so.
 Nowadays I feel like I’m one of the few remaining people talking publicly about doing more with Python than scripting AWS and/or Kubernetes (Instagram and to a certain degree Spotify being notable exceptions).
 The remaining places where we get to talk about these things are insider IRC channels, Twitter, and open spaces at PyCon.
 Even just being able to constructively disagree with someone is a gift in itself.

 The scientific stack and education have carried Python through the Python 2 to 3 transitions that was – as my friend Glyph put it – a huge disaster and I’ll always be grateful for that.
 Nonetheless, nowadays I often feel strangely estranged at many Python conferences.